ChrisTR1021/README-Generator/Readme.md

 ## Installation

-Clone the repository down from Github
+Clone the repository down from Github and run command npm i

 ## Usage